Have you ever wondered if millionaires have a different mindset? If so, can those of us who are not millionaires (yet) develop the same?

-Self-discipline to overcome shiny object syndrome, to save more and to spend less.
+Self-discipline is required to overcome shiny object syndrome, to save more, and to spend less.
 The same self-discipline to finish what you start.

 Skipping the daily latte is often easier said than done.
 But, the millionaire mindset leads you to take the $3/day latte money and, instead, invest that money for 10 years at a 7% return and have over $15,000 saved!
 That requires self-discipline but comes with a great reward!